 Bill’s Restaurant in St Albans had a complete makeover at the beginning of this year (2018) and Mr R and I attended the re-launch and a few days later reviewed their new menu (read the review by clicking here).
 Last week they unveiled their Secret […]

-Thanks to all the staff of Tots100 for organising The Retreat and keeping us fed and watered.
-I was not required to write a positive review.
-As usual all opinions and photographs are my own.
-No photographs may be reproduced in any form without my written permission.
+I was a guest of M&S and was not required to write a positive review.
+As always all opinions and photographs are my own.
+No photographs may be reproduced in any manner without my written permission

 Do you want to win two beautiful tins filled with Chocolate and Love’s Mini Bars?
 I am very much in favour of good, unadulterated chocolate.
 Chocolate that melts in your mouth with your eyes closed and your thoughts drifting away to cocoa plantations in far […]